bauxite-launcher/bauxite/packages/launcher-api/README.md

 ##### Parameters

  - `inputInstanceID`: The ID of the instance to install.
-If omitted, a name will be generated at random.
+If omitted, a name will be generated at random using [`generateInstanceName`](#generateinstancename-sync).
  - `versionID`: The version of Minecraft to install.
 If omitted, the latest stable version will be selected.
  - `options`: An optional object with the following keys:
    - `onProgress`: An optional callback function which will be called with progress updates.
 See details below.